dimforge/nalgebra.rs/docs/wasm_and_embedded_programming.md

 without the Rust standard library yet.

 ### Compiling without standard library

+!!!
+Warning
+    Compiling without the standard library is necessary **only for embedded development**.
+    You do not need to disable libstd when compiling to wasm!

 **nalgebra** supports the `std` feature which is enabled by default.
 Disabling this feature will prevent **nalgebra** itself from linking to `libstd`.
 To achieve this you have to compile with a nightly version of the Rust compiler and declare your **nalgebra**